 Whatever you do next, try to avoid continuously applying for credit.
 A number of rejected applications made in a short period risks damaging your credit score, making it even less likely you will qualify for a loan in the future.

-If you’d applied for the loan because you wanted to pay off other debts or cope with bills and living expenses, that could be a sign you’re in difficulties and it might be time to talk to a debt charity such as Step Change.
+If you’d applied for the loan because you wanted to pay off other debts or cope with bills and living expenses, that could be a sign you’re in difficulties and it might be time to talk to a debt charity such as.

-If you’re genuinely confused as to why you have been rejected, because you know you can afford the borrowing, then you should ask the lender which credit reference agency they used to check your score.
-Then you can check for mistakes on your report that may have scuppered your application.
-(Don’t forget that on ClearScore you can see your report for free, anytime you like.)
+If you’re genuinely confused as to why you have been rejected, because you know you can afford the borrowing, then you should ask the lender whichthey used to check your score.
+Then, if you didn't do it before you applied, you can check for mistakes on your report that may have scuppered your application.
+Don’t forget that on ClearScore you can for free, anytime you like.